binkley/kunits/README.md

 by binary computers; the French revolutionaries overlooked that.
 USD is provided as a practical example.

+The project is a demonstration of the power (and limits) of generics in Kotlin, and writing a clean DSL.
+It is also fun.

 * [Build](#build)
 * [Design](#design)
 * [Problems](#problems)